kensanata/oddmuse6/FEATURES.md

 - old revisions are also stored as plain text files
 - the change log is also a text file
 - every page can be edited; click the *Edit* link at the bottom
+- page edits are protected from bots by a question defined via an environment variable; multiple correct answers are also defined via an environment variable; when people edit a page for the first time, they have to answer this question correctly before their edit is accepted
 - there's a page history available for review; click the *History* link at the bottom
 - there's a wiki history available for review; click the *Changes*